The appraisal process is an estimation that leads to an opinion of value.

 To offer you a leg-up when purchasing real estate.

 To find a reasonable price when selling real estate.

 To protect your rights in a condemnation case.

-The standard home inspector's report will include an evaluation of the condition of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The usual house inspector's report will include an evaluation of the integrity of the house's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 Being a documented and containing a carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.